SalmaLilad/Covid19-ML-Project/README.md

 Built as part of the University of Minnesota 2025 Advanced AI and Machine Learning Summer Camp **Capstone Project**, it explores predictive capbability of COVID 19 using chest Xray images.

-Built as part of the University of Minnesota 2025 Basic Machine Learning Summer Camp **Capstone Project**, it explores fairness and real-world applications of AI in social data.
----

 ## 📦 Overview
 This project demonstrates: